 And nothing is worse during these times than a run-in with the terminally jolly.
+If you’ve ever found yourself faking happiness in a relationship with these people just to keep the peace you’ll know exactly what I mean.

 Now I know I should not find happy, upbeat, positive people occasionally annoying.
 It’s probably a heresy to say so but don’t you sometimes suspect that it’s all a bit of an act?

-Actually, people who put a positive spin on everything run the risk of denying others the chance to experience their misery in glorious techicolour - which is often quite enjoyable, albeit for a short period of time.
+Actually, people who put a positive spin on everything run the risk of denying others the chance to experience their misery in glorious technicolour – which is often quite enjoyable, albeit for a short period of time.
 If you are insisting that everyone radiates sunshine, you force them to deny the storm clouds overhead and perhaps stop them from truly dealing with their problems.

 I guess it’s the difference between glass-half-full people (like the Husband) and glass-half-empty people like me.
 I’ve come to the conclusion that we are genetically programmed this way.
 Even in medieval times, doctors talked about ‘the humours’ and knew all about melancholia (possibly what we today know as depression).